-These eggnog latte truffles are the perfect addition to your holiday baking this year – creamy, simple, and packed with the flavor of the perfect holiday red cup drink!
+These eggnog latte truffles are the perfect Christmas truffles to add to your holiday baking this year.
+Creamy, simple, and packed with the flavor of the perfect holiday red cup drink!

-There are two kinds of people in the world: people who cannot wait until eggnog hit the shelves and people who grimace at the mere thought of the sweet holiday drink.
-I live in a divided house – I love the stuff but it makes Alex gag.
+There are two kinds of people in the world: people who cannot wait until eggnog hits the shelves and people who grimace at the mere thought of the sweet holiday drink.
+I live in a divided house.

 If you’re a fan of eggnog lattes and looking for a fun and unique addition to your holiday baking list, this is the perfect choice!